btschwertfeger/BiasAdjustCXX/README.md

 ## Available methods:

 - `*` Linear Scaling (additive and multiplicative)
-- Variance Scaling (additive)
+- `*` Variance Scaling (additive)
 - `*` Delta (Change) Method (additive and multiplicative)
-- Quantile Mapping
+- Quantile Mapping (additive and multuplicative)
 - Quantile Delta Mapping (additive and multuplicative)

 `*` Here it is also possible to adjust the data based on 30 day long-term means (-15< x < +15 days over all years) instead of the long-term monthly mean using the `--interval365` flag.
-This prevents disproportionately high differences in the mean values at the monthly transitions.
+This prevents disproportionately high differences in the long-term mean values at the monthly transitions.

 ---